 This button will display a grid of questions submitted by the audience during the lecture from their mobile devices.

-By defining credits you can easily track which participant should recieve credit for the lecture.
+By defining credits you can easily track which participant should receive credit for the lecture.
 Lectures can be configured to have more than one credit.

 You can create credits for your lecture by following these steps: